Nebulanomi/05.Azure_Networking_Exercises/README.md

     4. Pinged the private IP of the VM in the "Hub" vNET.
     5. Pings didn't succeed.
     6. Created a Peer vNET in "Vnet1" (It automatically creates one on the remote vNET).
-    7. Allowed access and traffic between vNETs.
+    7. Allowed access and traffic forwarding between vNETs.
+        Note: Traffic forwarding only works if there is a Firewall or NVA on the Hub.

     8. Verified the "Effective Routes" on the NIC of each VM for "Peered vNET".
-    9. Accessed the "Mgmt" VM's with its public IP and pinged the "Hub" VM's private IP.
+    9. Accessed the "Mgmt" VM with its public IP and pinged the "Hub" VM's private IP.
         Note: The "AllowVnetInBound" is what allows communication between resources in connected vNETs.
         Note: If a new rule is created that disables that, we won't be able to ping.

 #### [05.
 Virtual Network Peering - Transitive behavior:](https://github.com/binals/azurenetworking/blob/master/Lab%2005%20Virtual%20Network%20Peering%20-%20Transitive%20behavior.pdf)

+    1. Acceced Azure CLI (Bash Shell).
+    2. Created a new vNET & Subnet.

+        Variables:

+            ResourceGroup=Azure_Net_Lab_RG
+            VnetName=Vnet2
+            VnetPrefix=10.2.0.0/16
+            SubnetName=Vnet2-Subnet1
+            SubnetPrefix=10.2.1.0/24
+            Location=westeurope

+        Command:

+            az network vnet create -g $ResourceGroup -n $VnetName --address-prefix $VnetPrefix --subnet-name $SubnetName --subnet-prefix $SubnetPrefix -l $Location

+    3. Attached the old NSG to the new Subnet (Bash Shell).

+        Variable:

+            NSG=NSG1

+        Command:

+            az network vnet subnet update -g $ResourceGroup -n $SubnetName --vnet-name $VnetName --network-security-group $NSG

+    4. Created a new VM.

+        Variables:

+            VmName=Vnet2-VM1
+            SubnetName=Vnet2-Subnet1
+            AdminUser=azureuser
+            AdminPassword="A secure password"

+        Command:

+            az vm create --resource-group $ResourceGroup --name $VmName --image UbuntuLTS --vnet-name $VnetName --subnet $SubnetName --admin-username $AdminUser --admin-password $AdminPassword

+    5. Peered the new "Vnet2" vNET with the "Hub" vNET.
+    6. Allowed access and traffic forwarding between vNETs.
+    7. Verified the "Effective Routes" on the NIC of the new VM for "Peered vNET".
+    8. Altered the NSG to allow SSH to the new VMs public IP.
+    9. Accessed the "Vnet2" VM with its public IP and pinged the "Hub" VM's private IP.
+    10. Accessed the "Vnet2" VM with its public IP and could not ping the "Mgmt" VM's private IP.
+        Note: It doesnt work because transitive peering is not allowed.

 #### [06.
 NVA CSR1000v:](https://github.com/binals/azurenetworking/blob/master/Lab%2006%20NVA%20CSR1000v.pdf)